-We have audited the accompanying consolidated balance sheet of Marshall Edwards, Inc. (a development stage company) as of June 30, 2003, and the related consolidated statements of operations, shareholders' equity, and cash flows and for each of the two years in the period ended June 30, 2003 and for the period from December 1, 2000 (inception) through June 30, 2003.
+We have audited the accompanying consolidated statement of operations, shareholder's equity and cash flows of Marshall Edwards, Inc. (a development stage company) for the year ended June 30, 2003 and for the period from December 1, 2000 (inception) through June 30, 2003.
 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+Our responsibility is to express an opinion on these financial statements based on our audit.

-We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the consolidated financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Marshall Edwards, Inc. at June 30, 2003 and the consolidated results of its operations and its cash flows for each of the two years in the period ended June 30, 2003 and the period from December 1, 2000 (inception) through June 30, 2003, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated results of operations and cash flows of Marshall Edwards, Inc., for the year ended June 30, 2003 and the period from December 1, 2000 (inception) through June 30, 2003, in conformity with U.S. generally accepted accounting principles.